… admonition:: Check your version!

 Ray provides stability guarantees for its public APIs in Ray core and libraries, which are described in the API Stability guide.

-It’s hard to fully capture the semantics of API compatibility into a single annotation (for example, public APIs may have “experimental” arguments).
-For more granular stability contracts, those can be noted in the pydoc (e.g., “the random_shuffle option is experimental”).
-When possible, experimental arguments should also be prefixed by underscores in Python (e.g., _owner=).
+It’s hard to fully capture the semantics of API compatibility in a single annotation.
+For example, public APIs may have “experimental” arguments.
+Note more granular stability contracts in the pydoc, for example, “the random_shuffle option is experimental”.
+When possible, prefix experimental arguments with underscores in Python, for example, _owner=.

 Other recommendations:

 In Python APIs, consider forcing the use of kwargs instead of positional arguments (with the * operator).
-Kwargs are easier to keep backwards compatible than positional arguments, e.g. imagine if you needed to deprecate “opt1” below, it’s easier with forced kwargs:
+Kwargs are easier to keep backward compatible than positional arguments.
+For example, if you needed to deprecate “opt1” below, it’s easier with forced kwargs:

 def foo_bar(file, *, opt1=x, opt2=y)